IN THIS ARTICLE

-Spruce also works to prevent your messages from being blocked, by registering your organization with the major carriers so that you will be identified as a legitimate user of A2P SMS messaging.
-Please note that, if your organization makes heavy use of SMS or has 6 or more phone numbers, the telecom carriers will require you to complete a more thorough registration in order to avoid SMS message blocking.
+Spruce also works to prevent your messages from being blocked by registering your organization with the major carriers so that you will be identified as a legitimate user of A2P SMS messaging.
+Please note that if your organization uses SMS heavily or has six or more phone numbers, the telecom carriers will require you to complete a more thorough registration to avoid SMS message blocking.

 |Registration Type||Spruce Phone Lines||Daily SMS Limit*|

 |Basic||1 to 5||3,000|